 Open the Dose tab and select Dose Management and Enable Dose Monitoring to activate automated electron dose tracking.
 Select Show Dose Layer to display the dose color overlay [1].

-SCREEN: To be provided by the authors: In the Dose tab, Dose Management and Enable Dose Monitoring is selected for activating automated electron dose tracking.
+SCREEN: To be provided by the authors: In the Dose tab, Dose Management and Enable Dose Monitoring and Show Position Uncertainty are selected for activating automated electron dose tracking.
 Then Show Dose Layer is selected.

 Set the values for the high dose level and the high dose rate before pressing Save [1].